Khushi130404/RoofTrack-Site/README.md

 - IDE: Android Studio
 - Database: SQLite (Used for testing, later switched to MySQL)
 - Storage : AWS (Work in Progress)

+## 📌 About

+This app was developed as part of an internship at VedInfosys for Shri Balaji Roofing and Steelone Infrastructure.
+It helps site supervisors efficiently manage site inventory and work progress, reducing manual errors and improving productivity.